You Should Celebrate Purim

 Today, baskets filled with ready-to-eat food and drink items are sent to friends and neighbors as part of the joyful celebration.
 Not only does the provision assure that everyone will be able to enjoy a variety of foods for their feast, but a spirit of goodwill and unity connects the worldwide Jewish community.

 No one is left out.
 Purim is a joyful time for everyone because gifts to the poor called matanot la’evyonim are still part of the celebration as Mordecai outlined.
 According to rabbinic tradition, giving to the poor provides opportunity to act in cooperation with God to encourage the disheartened and lift the spirits of those in need (Isa.
 57:15).
 In making provision for the poor, gratitude to God is expressed by helping others.

-You may not be Jewish, but you can still enjoy the spirit of Purim by making the ancient celebration a day to focus on intentionally blessing others.
-And then, after reading the book of Esther, make the day special by sampling some Hamantaschen cookies during your coffee break like the ones I received from a Jewish friend!
+In the spirit of this ancient celebration, make Purim a time to intentionally focus on blessing others.
+Reading the book of Esther and sample some Hamantaschen cookies during your coffee break, like the ones I received from a Jewish friend.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2018, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added).